andreasgrill/auto-selfcontrol/README.md

 ## Install
 - [SelfControl](http://selfcontrolapp.com) is required and should be installed in the application directory (however, custom paths are also supported).
+- Start [SelfControl](http://selfcontrolapp.com) and export your blacklist as it might get overridden by Auto-SelfControl.
 - Download Auto-SelfControl and copy/extract it to a directory on your Mac (e.g. `~/auto-selfcontrol`).
 - Edit the config.json (see [Configuration](#configuration) first).
 - Open Terminal.app and cd to the directory.